-&lt;sup>35 Catering for Change - Buying food sustainably in the public sector
+35 Catering for Change - Buying food sustainably in the public sector

-&lt;sup>36 The Late Payment of Commercial Debts (Scotland) Regulations 2015
+36 The Late Payment of Commercial Debts (Scotland) Regulations 2015

-- Such other information as the Scottish Ministers may by order specify and where applicable that demonstrate compliance with other legislation that places specific requirements on the College with respect to its procurement activities and the College will also consider including: - What it has learned from its consultation and engagement with stakeholders and those affected by its procurements, and what it is doing to respond to these views - What it is doing to improve its performance and impact, drawing on relevant information for example spend analysis and what improvements have been achieved since its last report; and - How it is working with other bodies for example procurement centres of expertise - to maximise effectiveness and efficiency.
+- A summary of the regulated procurements that have been completed during the year covered by the Report - A review of whether these procurements complied with this Strategy - The extent that any regulated procurements did not comply, a statement of how the College intends to ensure that future regulated procurements do comply - A summary of any community benefit requirements imposed as part of a regulated procurement that were fulfilled during the year of the Report including for example; apprenticeships completed, curriculum support activities, business support activities, support to communities and resource efficiencies achieved in terms of materials, waste or water. - A summary of any steps taken to facilitate the involvement of supported businesses in regulated procurements during the year covered by the Report - A summary of the regulated procurements the College expects to commence in the next two financial years - Such other information as the Scottish Ministers may by order specify and where applicable that demonstrate compliance with other legislation that places specific requirements on the College with respect to its procurement activities and the College will also consider including: - What it has learned from its consultation and engagement with stakeholders and those affected by its procurements, and what it is doing to respond to these views - What it is doing to improve its performance and impact, drawing on relevant information - for example spend analysis - and what improvements have been achieved since its last report; and - How it is working with other bodies for example procurement centres of expertise to maximise effectiveness and efficiency.